hipexscape/Build-Script/README.md

 # This flag which is to be exported as true to make a GAPPs build (Rom specific)
 CONFIG_GAPPS_FLAG=""

-# This flag which is to be exported as true to make an official build
+# Set the rom specific official flag eg- DRPIDX_BUILD_OFFICIAL
 CONFIG_OFFICIAL_FLAG=""

 # How many jobs (CPU cores) to assign for the repo sync and build task